 'Women in the Wartime Economy in Second World War South Asia'

 I am a DPhil student in Economic and Social History, and my work primarily focuses on gender and labour in late nineteenth- and twentieth-century South Asia.
-My DPhil aims to examine how gender, caste, class, and empire defined working women's experiences in the South Asian economy during World War II.
+My thesis aims to examine how gender, caste, class, and empire defined working women's experiences in the South Asian economy during World War II.
 My research is supported by an Oxford Graduate Scholarship.

 I hold an undergraduate degree in History from St. Stephen's College, Delhi and an MPhil in Economic and Social History (Distinction) from the University of Oxford, where my dissertation on women coal miners in colonial India was awarded the 2019 Feinstein Prize.